-These courses have no prerequisites or developmental courses required.
-Q These courses are only offered in certain semesters. $\land$ Students must earn a minimum grade in these courses to remain in the program.
-Eligible electives for this program are listed on the reverse.
+A These courses have no proceptibiles or developmental courses required.
+Q These courses are only offered in certain semesters. ٨ Students west same a minimum grade in these courses to remain in the program. ļļ Eighte electives for this program are listed on the reverse.
 Watch for this symbol.
-HELPI FUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
-See your advisor or visit the online course search for availability.
-Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.
+HELPFUL HINTS Sommer and/or Winter Session classes may be available for your program to help you finish on time.
+See your advisor or visit the unline course search for availability.
+Tabley 15 coeffits/seconder or 30 coeffits/year will help you stay on track.
+To finish your degree in true years.